onnx/tensorflow-onnx/README.md

         model: the tf.keras model we want to convert
         input_signature: a tf.TensorSpec or a numpy array defining the shape/dtype of the input
         opset: the opset to be used for the ONNX model, default is the latest
+        custom_ops: if a model contains ops not recognized by onnx runtime, you can tag these ops with a custom op domain so that the runtime can still open the model.
+Type is a dictionary `{op name: domain}`.
         target: list of workarounds applied to help certain platforms
         custom_op_handlers: dictionary of custom ops handlers
         custom_rewriter: list of custom graph rewriters